make-everything-simple/share-dev-environments/README.md

   - Execute the script: ./setup.sh
 - Window: TBD

+## How to use
+- $ simple: Run the command for hint

 ## Know issues
 - This script can override existed variable environments on your machine although it aligns development mode.